Tonelllo/Assignment2_ARP/README.md

 | z | x | c |
 +-+-+---+---+
 ```
 The eight external keys can be used to move the drone by adding a force in the respective direction (top, top-right, right and so on).
-On the other hand, the 's' key in used to instantly zero all the forces, in order to see the inertia on the drone.
+On the other hand, the 'S' key in used to instantly zero all the forces, in order to see the inertia on the drone.
 The space key does the same thing as the s key.
-Lastly, the 'p' key can be used to safely close the program.
+Lastly, the 'P' key can be used to safely close the program.
 Please note that, for the keys to work, you should select the Input window when it appears.

 The primitives used by the input are: